-TLT Series of Screens are a stand alone primary screening unit.
+TLT Series of Screens, from IPEC Consultants, are a stand alone primary screening unit.
 Similar in operation to the CLT series of in-channel spiral screens.
 The TLT is typically installed above ground, for the screening of pumped wastewater streams.
 The effluent is completely enclosed in a stainless steel tank that is supplied with access covers.

 METHOD OF OPERATION